Directed by Doug Limon | Written by Steven Knight | 118 min | Crave Plus/HBO Max

 Director Doug Limon is probably best known for having directed The Bourne Identity , Edge of Tomorrow, and Mr and Mrs Smith.
 While you’ll notice parallels to the latter film here, this is less a bloated blockbuster, more a comedy of manners — more akin to the two-hander of Swingers, his stylish second feature.

 Steven Knight wrote it — creator of the series Peaky Blinders, and writer and/or director of excellent Brit genre exercises Dirty Pretty Things, Eastern Promises, Redemption, and Locke.
-This is a lot lighter-going than any of those, but it’s also long way from Knight’s other Anne Hathaway-starrer, the unloved Serenity from early 2019.
+This is a lot lighter-going than any of those, but it’s also long way from Knight’s other Anne Hathaway-starrer, the unloved and ill-advised Serenity from early 2019.

 What to say about Hathaway and Chiwetel Ejiofor?
 They’ve got chemistry to spare as lovers on the outs, Linda and Paxton, living in a gorgeous renovated home — plenty of London house porn to enjoy here — while the lockdown keeps them together.